TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Index.rst

    `container <https://extensions.typo3.org/extension/container>`__ or
    `gridelements <https://extensions.typo3.org/extension/gridelements>`__

--  `dce <https://extensions.typo3.org/extension/dce>`__ an extension to create FlexForm based content elements.
+-  `dce <https://extensions.typo3.org/extension/dce>`__ an an extension to create content elements based on FlexForms.

 This documentation of a data structure will document the general aspects of the XML format and leave the details about FlexForms and